 Shortest path to fix

 Ordered by ROI.
-Step 1 audits; Step 2 + 5 prevent recurrence.
+Step 1 audits; Steps 2 and 6 prevent recurrence.

-# Use Screaming Frog, Sitebulb, or your own crawler
+# Use Screaming Frog, Sitebulb, Ahrefs Site Audit, or your own crawler.

-You’ll see the top duplicate clusters.
-Focus on the largest first — fixing 80 pages with the same title beats fixing 5 small duplications.
+You will see the top duplicate clusters.
+Fix the largest first — clearing 80 pages with one shared title beats chasing five small duplications.

-Step 2: For each duplicate group, decide differentiation
+Step 2: For each duplicate group, decide the differentiation

 Step 3: Rewrite titles to be search-distinct